iCloud Photo Library and security: What you need to know!

 Questions?

-If you have any questions about the security of your iCloud Photo Library, be sure to let us know in the comments.
+If you have any other questions about iCloud Photo Library and security, let us know in the comments.

+Updated May 2018: This remains the latest information on how iCloud Photo Library keeps your photos and video safe and encrypted.